alexpaul/Airtable-API-Setup/README.md

 }
 ```

-## 9. Making a POST request in Postman
+## 9. Making a POST request in Postman.

+When making a POST request in Postman add the data to be sent in the HTTP body section of Postman

-#### In the following POST it fails at the field name `About` does not exist as a column in the Project tracker
+#### In the following POST it fails as the field name `About` does not exist as a column in the Project tracker
 ![failed post](Assets/post-failed-unknown-field.png)